Do you know the difference between white hat vs. black hat SEO? If you don’t, all your hard work doing search engine optimization could backfire.

 Where possible, include content that will give you rich snippets and answer boxes, so you get as close as possible to that coveted position at the top of the search results pages.

-Use an SEO tool like Yoast SEO to create appealing titles and meta descriptions for your content and social media updates.
+Use an SEO tool like All in One SEO to create appealing titles and meta descriptions for your content and social media updates.

 Finally, pay attention to user experience, so visitors who find your content online want to stick around.
 Optimize for mobile, too, as this will affect how your content appears in Google’s mobile-first index.